Yeah, yeah, I just have two more soundbites on this.

 I really upset Trump.

-And so it becomes uh a uh incident in where you you know put a notch in your belt.
+And so it becomes incident where you put a notch in your belt.

-That Katie Curry thing, she just nothing admirable about that.
+Katie Couric thing, she just, there's nothing admirable about this.

-She's just she's just not a good person, and every uh uh such incident that she's involved with just confirms that.
+And every such incident that she's involved with just confirms that.

-I mean, that that incident that she was here, you're exactly right.
+I mean, that incident that she was, you're exactly right.

-And Rush, I'd also add that you know, your your uh listeners, we hear what you've said about the press for years.
+And Rush, I'd also add that, you know, your listeners, we hear what you've said about the press for years.

-The the public at large and moderates and so forth, they hear the moniker, oh, the press is liberal, and they don't even really I don't think they get it.
+The public at large and moderates and so forth, they hear the moniker, oh, the press is liberal, and they don't even really, I don't think they get it.

 But when Trump starts using specific examples, I think people's eyes are being opened.

-They're now being exposed for the first time, and it's it's very unique.
+They're now being exposed for the first time.

-Um just just as some of these exposes in the Clintons are, for a lot of people who were young and were not alive or old enough back then to have the slightest idea what happened, nor were they influenced by the slavish Clinton state control media covering up for him all those years.
+Just as some of these explosés in the Clintons are for a lot of people who were young and were not alive or old enough back then to have the slightest idea what happened, nor were they influenced by the slavish Clinton state control media covering up for him all those years.

-I'm really glad you called, Jeff, but I've got to go because I'm out of time for this segment.
+I'm glad you called, Jeff, but I got to go because I'm out of time for this segment.

 It's going by too fast.